Today’s customers use different channels and devices, both online and offline, to interact with brands and form their buying decision.

 It's important to remember the importance of good content.
 Don't skimp out on messaging in favor of fluid designs or quality customer service.
 You still need to inform your readers with valuable information.

-Keep track of how audiences are interacting, what questions they're asking and what drives them to your organization.
-And promote those areas of content.
+Keep track of how audiences are interacting, what questions they're asking and what drives them to your organization to promote the areas of content that solve their pain points.

 Give your audience a reason to come back.
 Create case studies and use cases.
 Include customer feedback and reviews.
-Sent out updates and notifications about changes and exciting plans.
+Send out updates and notifications about changes and exciting plans.

 You want to keep your audience engaged and excited about your brand.